JohnTigue/tigue.com/content/blog/loveless_manifesto/index.md

 results back to S3?"
 Whelp, that's what a robust, scalable app does.
 That annoying rigmarole makes an app component running on a server stateless such that when an instance fails data is not lost.
 Data is safe residing on robust cloud services.
-It is part of the cost of having stateless components.
+The rigmarole is part of the cost of having stateless components.

 Say a small, less sophisticated dev teams wanted to leverage mature industry coding practices.
 Serverless was a banner under which to